-Typical of merger and acquisition plans in the healthcare sector and commonly found in the PBM / MCO sector, two mergers involving sizable internal PBMs encountered rough ground with deals being called off or in deep jeopardy of dissolving.
-As of February 11, 2017, the Aetna / Humana merger has fallen through; Aetna owes Humana a $1 billion breakup fee.
-As of February 15, 2017, Anthem is suing Cigna as Cigna wishes to terminate their deal and collect a $1.85 billion break up fee from Anthem.
+Typical of merger and acquisition plans in the healthcare sector and commonly found in the PBM / MCO sector, two mergers involving sizable internal PBMs encountered rough ground.
+The Aetna / Humana merger fell through; Aetna owes Humana a $1 billion breakup fee.
+Anthem sued Cigna as Cigna terminated their deal and seeks to collect a $1.85 billion break up fee from Anthem.
 PBM mergers and acquisitions continue to receive higher levels of scrutiny accompanied by proposed legislation to more closely control them.